-Do you know you might be eligible for the Women, Infants, and Children (WIC) supplemental food program if you are currently receiving Food Stamps, TANF, and/or Medicaid?
-We would like to help you get involved in the WIC program, bringing food security to your household, so don't wait to make your first appointment with us.
+Do you know you are already eligible for the Women, Infants, and Children (WIC) supplemental food program if you are currently receiving Food Stamps, TANF, and/or Medicaid?
+We'd like to help you get involved in the WIC program, bringing food security to your household, so don't wait to make your first appointment with us.

 An important step toward good nutrition and lifelong health begins early, with baby's first food as breast milk.
 WIC's benefits include breastfeeding support and assistance, not only during your pregnancy, but throughout your baby's first year.
-Our staff includes our lactation counselors, Registered Dietitian, and WIC Certifiers, all of whom have special skills to serve your needs.
+Our staff includes our lactation counselors, Registered Dietitian, and staff, all of whom have special skills to serve your needs.

-Check our income guidelines in the chart below and contact our office for your appointment.

-Look forward to hearing from you soon!
+Check our income guidelines in the chart below and contact our office for more information.
+Looking forward to hearing from you soon!

-From your WIC family,
+Hugs to you from your WIC family,

-Glenda, Brenda, Jana, and Kadie
+Jana, Glenda, Brenda and Chelsea